-The first cluster consist of Czech Republic, Latvia, and Poland who form a distinct and highly consistent cluster, with all ties between these countries > 90%.
+The first cluster consist of Czech Republic, Latvia, and Poland who form a distinct and highly consistent cluster, with all ties between these countries ≥ 90%.
 No other country has a partial membership in this cluster.

-Finland and Germany form another distinct cluster with strong ties (94%).
+Finland and Germany form another distinct cluster with a strong tie (94%).
 Both countries do not have any partial membership in other clusters.

 Denmark, Ireland, Norway, and Sweden show a high internal consistency.
 All countries can be found in the same cluster in all performed cluster analysis.